jasminfrancis/Ecommerce-project/README.md

 ### Setting up the Project
 1. Clone the Repository:
     *  git clone git@github.com:jasminfrancis/Ecommerce-project.git
-    *  After cloning you will get project folder named as Ecommerce-project(If asking the password give:GitPassword@123) or download the zip file
+    *  After clone you will get project folder named as Ecommerce-project(If asking the password give:GitPassword@123) or download the zip file

 ### API Documentation